kouui/AtomicQuery/README.md

+# This project is closed

+we have been combined this project with [project spectra](https://github.com/kouui/spectra)

+---
+---
+---

 # AtomicQuery
 This is an experimental package for the sake of hashing atomic data by (configuration, term, J) level information instead of (idxI, idxJ), so that an Atom object is able to be created by given the information of necessary levels without editing the data file.